antsebastian/Angular-Pointer-Panel/README.md

 Pointer panel uses IteratableDiffer based checking to realize if the underlying data has changed to update the UI so your data changes (such as adding or removing a record) can be inline or return a new collection.
 For instance, use push, splice, spread, or slice to modify the data source and the pointer panel will update automatically.

-dataSource can be and array or an observable, if an array is used then pointer panel will make its own observable.
+dataSource can be an array or an observable, if an array is used then pointer panel will make its own observable.

 ### Themes and styles